 Then I proceed to 20+ area and sit where a singer, acoustic guitar and a kit drummer were playing local pop covers among the Thai youth sang along loudly and poor Leo over ice.
 Wish I was online to Shazam some of these.
 A little ballad-heavy for my taste, but I wanna know what they like.
 My lime juice was very good but it was too stuffy despite a dozen fans going all directions, so I moved to a rooftop location for much-obliged "rainbow of tents" shots.
 A convict-looking server simply said "beer and whiskey" so I ordered a bottle, poured into a cup and did not drink.
 The fatigue, the crowd, the noise - had to get away and neutralize.
 It helped that folks next to me weren't there for chatters it seemed, mostly on their devices and cigarettes.
 So I blankly stared at the pretty lights and sat there motionless, almost meditative, thinking what to do with all the thoughts I've gathered on my walk of the earth.

 It is my fifth Southeast Asian city this trip, eigth overall.
-Starting to look awfully similar.
+Things starting to rhyme too much.
 The inconvenience and incompetence of Grab system.
 The third network setting reset and still no cellular data.
-I don't feel exhausted, but maybe mentally.
+I don't feel tired, but exhausted mentally.
 Or did I grow so quickly jaded to this whole traveling thing?

-That it's so hindering to be offline is more annoying than spending hours being on the phone with tech support.
+I can't stand spending hours on the phone with tech support, but it's so hindering to be offline in such a packed city.
 Happened once with the big-V in SG, T-mo has been pretty good until it got sketchy in KL, got back in Penang and now in Bangkok, the tourism capitol of SE Asia and I've been offline for 6hrs.

 What makes me happy though, is that where I'm staying is within a few minute walk from all the food stalls that are bustling with local energy.
 Wish I had 2 more stomachs like a cow to consume everything I see.
 I went with the stall furthest up the strip, where a stunning beauty was spinning her wok, charging 60 bahts ($2) for a bowl of stir-fried noodle with shrimps which knocked me the fuck out.
 There are many more stalls that I'll be checking out in the next 60hrs or so, for if I don't get online, I might not be going much further than I can walk lol